-Fleet management providers often offer low entry pricing to win a deal then attempt to walk up margins through pricing and other profit levers.
+Fleet management providers often offer low entry pricing to win a deal and then walk up margins through pricing and other profit levers.

-Therefore, it is important, especially in a sole supply arrangement, to benchmark prices to make sure they are competitive.
-When benchmarking, it is essential that prices are compared on a like-for-like basis.
-Make sure discount terms are the same as well as the term and mileage of the vehicle to be priced.
+Therefore, it is essential, especially in a sole supply arrangement, to benchmark prices to ensure they are competitive.
+When benchmarking, price comparison must be on a like-for-like basis.
+Make sure discount terms are the same, as well as pricing the same period and mileage of the vehicle.

-Pricing for some vehicles can also be impacted by special offers especially when the model is due to be replaced.
-Try to exclude these from your comparisons as it is unlikely that this pricing will be sustainable over any length of time.
+Pricing for some vehicles can also be impacted by special offers, especially when the model is replaced.
+Try to exclude these from your comparisons, as it is unlikely that this pricing will be sustainable over any length of time.

-Many contractual concessions provided by fleet management companies are either not taken or not utilized.
-Any concessions should be regularly reviewed with suppliers to ensure maximum value is extracted.
-It is important for regular contract reviews with the supplier to make sure value from profit shares or mileage pooling is realised.
+Many contractual concessions provided by fleet management companies are either not taken or not utilised.
+Review any concessions should be regularly with suppliers to achieve maximum value.
+It is vital for regular contract reviews with the supplier to distribute value from profit shares or mileage pooling.

 Review the invoices regularly.
-This seems a simple principle but in our experience, suppliers often incorrectly charge for assets and associated services.
+It seems a simple principle, but in our experience, suppliers often incorrectly charge for assets and associated services.

-When benchmarking your prices you need to take into account any contractual concessions or differences in service delivery.
-Fleet management companies using a highly digitised platform will have cost advantages which might not be immediately visible from a pricing comparison due to the corresponding impact on resource requirements.
+When benchmarking your prices, you must take into account any contractual concessions or differences in service delivery.
+Fleet management companies using a highly digitised platform will have cost advantages that might not be immediately visible from a pricing comparison due to the corresponding impact on resource requirements.

-If the service delivery is strong and transparent pricing then you may wish to move towards a partnership type arrangement.
+If the service delivery is solid and transparent, you may wish to move towards a partnership type arrangement.

-Even if a good relationship exists with your fleet management provider it is often wise to benchmark against the market.
-The market is evolving with new innovations being introduced.
+Even if a good relationship exists with your fleet management provider, it is often wise to benchmark against the market.
+Innovations mean the market is always evolving.
 These may help your business with its strategic objectives.

 Step 6 | Implementation

-Running a fleet RFP process can often be a time consuming and complex exercise especially when multiple geographies are involved.
+Running a fleet RFP process can often be time-consuming and complex, especially when multiple geographies are involved.
 A structured approach helps deal with the complexities of the process.

-Our blog on managing supplier change is a useful resource to help with this process.
+Our blog on managing supplier change is a valuable resource to help with this process.

 Step 7 | Review

-A thorough supplier relationship management should be put in place to manage the fleet suppliers.
-This should include regular benchmarks of performance and periodical price checks.
+A thorough vendor management process should be put in place to manage the fleet suppliers.
+For instance, this should include regular benchmarks of performance and periodical price checks.
 Fleet management companies have a habit of walking the prices up once they have won a contract.

-The savings come from a combination of sources and in-life contract management is much more important than in other indirect categories.
+The savings come from a combination of sources, and in-life contract management is much more critical than in other indirect categories.

-Fleet category management can be a challenge especially on a global scale.
-Fleet comes with more complexity than other indirect category areas and will also impact on senior managers personal benefits packages.
+Fleet category management can be a challenge, especially on a global scale.
+In addition, fleet comes with more complexity than other indirect category areas and will also impact senior managers personal benefits packages.

-Fleet is often in the top 5 areas of spend, so it is important to be managed correctly and with savings up up to 20% it is worth the investment.
+Managing fleet is essential, as it is often in the top 5 areas of spending.
+Plus, with potential savings of up to 20%, it is worth the investment.

 How can EVP help?

-At EVP we have solutions which help businesses with fleet category management on a national or global scale.
+At EVP, we have solutions that help businesses with fleet category management on a national or global scale.
 We can help you deliver through

 1. Showing you how to do it